AFRICA is the fountainhead of human genetic diversity.

 Portuguese navigators-explorers, armed with Pope Nicolas V’s Papal Bull, arrived in Africa with the Vatican’s consent, to plunder its wealth and enslave the people.

-They methodically and violently destroyed the Empire of Kongo (Kongo dia Ntotila), the very rich East African Coast and the vast Munhumutapa Empire centred in Zimbabwe, that was the lighthouse of Southern Africa.
+They methodically and violently destroyed the Empire of Kongo (Kongo dia Ntotila), the very rich East African Coast and the vast Munhumutapa Empire that was the lighthouse of Southern Africa.

 Their presence had a detrimental impact on the Empire, affecting some of its trade; coupled with a series of wars, entering the 17th Century in decline.

 By the mid-17th Century, the Portuguese controlled the Empire and were forced off the Plateau by 1690.

 Papal Bull Romanus Pontifex, (1455), read: “We had formerly with letters among other things, granted King Alphonse with the whole ability… to attack, to conquer, to defeat, to reduce and to subject all saracens, pagans and other enemies of Christ, wherever they are, their kingdoms, their duchies, principalities, domains, properties, piece of furniture and all the goods they possess; to reduce them into permanent servitude.
 To take those kingdoms, duchies, lands, principalities, properties, possessions and goods which belong to these unfaithful saracens and pagans.”

 It confirmed the authorisation granted to Portugal to start the European slave trade and the destruction of Africa.

 Popes wielded immense political power.

 Their authority decreed whole continents open to colonisation by particular European kings, namely; Portugal and Spain, whose churches sent missionaries to convert to Catholicism indigenous people of many continents, including Africa.